-House rent allowance or HRA is a grant that is provided by employer to employee to meet the cost of living in a rented house at the employer’s work location.
-Such house rent allowance forms part of salary that he receives from the employer every month.
-Income tax act provides certain amount as tax exemption by which the entire amount of HRA allowance will not be taxable in the hands of employee.
+House rent allowance is a grant provided by the employer to the employee to meet the cost of living in a rented house.
+Its also referred to as HRA allowance.
+Such allowance forms part of salary that the employee receives from the employer every month.
+Income tax act provides tax exemption under section 10(13A) due to which the entire amount of HRA allowance will not be taxable in the hands of employee.

 - The actual HRA received from your employer

 - Rent paid in excess of 10% of salary (Salary means your basic salary plus dearness allowance forming part of salary if any).

 - 50% of salary if the rented accommodation is in Mumbai or Delhi or Kolkata or Chennai or 40% of salary if rented accommodation is in other cities (Salary means your basic salary plus dearness allowance forming part of salary if any).

 If rent paid by you is less then 10% of your basic salary plus dearness allowance then nothing will be exempted for you.

 At the year end, you need to collect rent receipts from you landlord and submit it to your employer to claim exemption on HRA.
 Some employers are also collecting photo copy of rent agreement in addition to the rent receipt.
 You can talk to your employer on this to understand the policy that they follow for HRA exemption.

 If rent paid by you is more than Rs 1,00,000 per year, then while collecting house rent receipt from your landlord you are required to collect a photocopy of landlord’s Permanent account number or PAN.
 You can put the PAN in the receipt so that your employer will be aware about the landlord’s PAN.